alcf-lidar/alcf-lidar.github.io/_includes/tutorial.md

 ### Conclusion

-This tutorial introduced how to use ALCF to process 24 hours of data collected by the Lufft CHM 15k ceilometer and the corresponding data from the MERRA-2 reanalysis.
-ALCF supports more advanced options described in the [documentation]({{ "/documentation/" | relative_url }}).
+This tutorial introduced how to use the ALCF to process 24 hours of data collected by the Lufft CHM 15k ceilometer and the corresponding data from the MERRA-2 reanalysis.
+The ALCF supports more advanced options described in the [documentation]({{ "/documentation/" | relative_url }}).
 For support please see the [support]({{ "/support/" | relative_url }}) page.